V4641/InfoSec-Portfolio/README.md

 ### Offensive

-All experiments were conducted either with my own hardware, selfthosted vm's or a secure sandbox environment
+All experiments were conducted either with my own hardware, selfhosted vm's or a secure sandbox environment

 - Havoc Command and Control
   > Experimenting deployment and management of remote access trojans and the integration into a C2 botnet